hardcodder/bus-system/README.md

 - View the website here : http://getmybus.herokuapp.com/

+- Currently the user can search buses between Una and Hamirpur, Shimla and Hamirpur, Kangra and Delhi, Nahan and Chandigarh, Baijnath and Kangra.

 # Building the Code

 - Clone the repository using HTTP: `git clone https://github.com/hardcodder/bus-system.git`